-This chapter sets out the method used for the pest risk analysis (PRA) in this review.
+This chapter sets out the method used for the pest risk analysis (PRA) in this report.
 DAFF has conducted this PRA in accordance with the International Standards for Phytosanitary Measures (ISPMs), including ISPM 2: Framework for pest risk analysis (FAO 2007) and ISPM 11: Pest risk analysis for quarantine pests, including analysis of environmental risks and living modified organisms (FAO 2004) that have been developed under the SPS Agreement (WTO 1995).

-A PRA is 'the process of evaluating biological or other scientific and economic evidence to determine whether a pest should be regulated and the strength of any phytosanitary measures to be taken against it' (FAO 2012).
+A PRA is 'the process of evaluating biological or other scientific and economic evidence to determine whether an organism is a pest, if a pest should be regulated and the strength of any phytosanitary measures to be taken against it' (FAO 2012).
 A pest is 'any species, strain or biotype of plant, animal, or pathogenic agent injurious to plants or plant products' (FAO 2012).